 There.
 Is.
 A. Bear.
 Coming.
 Right.
 At.
 You.”
 Ok, so that I understood.

 Remembering all the bear encounter stories I’d heard, I didn’t want to make any sudden moves.
 I start reeling in and slowly walking toward the parking lot while angling uphill to get a better view.
 And sure enough, there is a young grizzly about 100 feet away around the corner I was fishing, and totally heading my way.
 I think “man, that bear spray in the truck would sure be handy about now”.
 Fortunately, he seems in no hurry and I continue to walk towards the parking lot keeping an eye on him.
-Once I get to the top of the hill the lot is on, there are a lot of people there and I was pretty sure I could out run a few of them, so I, like everyone else, start taking pictures as the bear ambles down the shoreline below us.
-As he gets closer to the very helpful but hard to understand Japanese, they blow some big ass horn at him.
+I get to the top of the hill where the lot is, and have a nice crowd of people around me.
+I was pretty sure I could out run at least a few of them, so I, like everyone else, start taking pictures as the bear ambles down the shoreline below us.
+As he gets closer to the very helpful but hard to understand Japanese folks, they blow some big ass air horn at him.
+Seriously, that thing was major loud.
 Now the poor bear is trapped between us above him on one side and these horn blowing Japanese folks on the other side.
-So he ambles below us, up the hill, then into the woods.
+So he rockets off below us, up the hill, then into the woods.
 I took that as my cue to leave as bear in the woods made me way more nervous than bear where I could see it.
 And if I was late my wife would be mad at me.
-Oh and there was beer back at my campsite.
+Oh and there was beer back at my campsite calling my name.